Dans-labs/dariah/docs/React.md

 [PropTypes](https://facebook.github.io/react/docs/typechecking-with-proptypes.html)
 are a means to do type checking for React Components is done by *PropTypes*.

-Proptype checking in react only happens in development mode.
+PropType checking in react only happens in development mode.
 React checks whether the named props that are passed to a component correspond to the props declared.
 In addition, it performs a basic type check on the values inside those props.